Overseas Chinese: After World War II

 From the mid-20th century onward, emigration has been directed primarily to Western countries such as the United States, Australia, Canada, Brazil, The United Kingdom, New Zealand, Argentina and the nations of Western Europe; as well as to Peru, Panama, and to a lesser extent to Mexico.
 Many of these emigrants who entered Western countries were themselves overseas Chinese, particularly from the 1950s to the 1980s, a period during which the PRC placed severe restrictions on the movement of its citizens.

+Due to the political dynamics of the Cold War, there was relatively little migration from the People's Republic of China to southeast Asia from the 1950s until the mid-1970s.

 In 1984, Britain agreed to transfer the sovereignty of Hong Kong to the PRC; this triggered another wave of migration to the United Kingdom (mainly England), Australia, Canada, US, South America, Europe and other parts of the world.
 The 1989 Tiananmen Square protests and massacre further accelerated the migration.
 The wave calmed after Hong Kong's transfer of sovereignty in 1997.
 In addition, many citizens of Hong Kong hold citizenships or have current visas in other countries so if the need arises, they can leave Hong Kong at short notice.

 In recent years, the People's Republic of China has built increasingly stronger ties with African nations.
 In 2014, author Howard French estimated that over one million Chinese have moved in the past 20 years to Africa.

 More recent Chinese presences have developed in Europe, where they number well over 1 million, and in Russia, they number over 200,000, concentrated in the Russian Far East.
 Russia's main Pacific port and naval base of Vladivostok, once closed to foreigners and belonged to China until the late 19th century, As of 2010 bristles with Chinese markets, restaurants and trade houses.
 A growing Chinese community in Germany consists of around 76,000 people As of 2010.
 An estimated 15,000 to 30,000 Chinese live in Austria.

-Overseas Chinese experience
+Experience

 Commercial success

 Chinese emigrants are estimated to control US$2 trillion in liquid assets and have considerable amounts of wealth to stimulate economic power in China.
 The Chinese business community of Southeast Asia, known as the bamboo network, has a prominent role in the region's private sectors.

 In Europe, North America and Oceania, occupations are diverse and impossible to generalize; ranging from catering to significant ranks in medicine, the arts and academia.

 Overseas Chinese often send remittances back home to family members to help better them financially and socioeconomically.
 China ranks second after India of top remittance-receiving countries in 2018 with over US$67 billion sent.